 As Sussex County’s only indoor Farmers Market, our mission is to provide local fresh seasonal fruits, vegetables, dairy products, eggs, meat, fiber and wine, Jersey Grown and Jersey Fresh value added products to our community.
 In doing so we are supporting Sussex County farmers and the agricultural industry that makes New Jersey the Garden State.
-The Sussex County Farmers Market is located near the entrance to the Sussex County Fairgrounds and is open Saturdays from 10 a.m. to 2 p.m. from June through October.
+The Sussex County Farmers Market is located near the entrance to the Sussex County Fairgrounds and is open the 2nd Saturday of the month from 10 a.m. to 2 p.m. from June through October.
 The Market is sponsored by the Sussex County Board of Agriculture and SB One Bank.

 Thank You for buying locally grown food from Sussex County farmers!

 Sussex County has a number of farmers’ markets.
 The Sussex County Agricultural Development Board maintains a list at http://sussexcountyfarmersmarket.com/.
 Many farmers’ markets feature entertainment and other extras.

 When you buy local, you not only get great-tasting, exceptionally fresh, flavorful food, you:

 - Support your farming neighbors.
 We all want to keep farming alive and support endangered family farms in our area, and buying local is the best way to do it!
 Even if you’re not from the area, take pride in knowing that your purchase supports small family farmers and agriculture in the region.

 - Safeguard your family’s health.
 When you buy food from local farmers you trust, you know your food from farm to table, and you can visit the farm to see how the food is grown or raised.

 - Support your community.
 Your money stays in town where it benefits everyone and builds a stronger local economy.